Stacey Reile: Early Fights

-Reile made her professional debut against Myriam Bazile in Boynton Beach, Florida, on July 24, 2004.
+Reile made her professional debut against Myriam Bazile in Boynton Beach, Florida on July 24, 2004.
 Reile won by TKO.
 The referee waved off the bout at 1:07 of the second round when Bazile stopped throwing punches and was just trying to block the punches from Reile.

 Reile participated in two unsanctioned bouts in Tokyo, Japan.
-The first was on March 13, 2005, against Riyo Togo in which Reile won by a four-round unanimous decision.
+The first was on March 13, 2005, against Riyo Togo, in which Reile won by a four-round unanimous decision.
 Togo suffered her first loss as a pro in this bout.
-After this fight, Reile made an appearance on The Learning Channel's Miami Ink, a reality television show about a tattoo shop in Miami Beach.
+After this fight, Reile appeared on The Learning Channel's Miami Ink, a reality television show about a tattoo shop in Miami Beach.
 Reile decided to get angel wing tattoos on her hips and became known as "The Fighting Angel."
 For her second unsanctioned bout, Reile returned to Tokyo to face MMA fighter–boxer Ariya.
 Reile won by a four-round unanimous decision on October 1, 2005.

 Reile won by knockout at 37 seconds of the first round against Yessenia de Jesus on February 10, 2006, in Coral Gables, Florida.
-Reile landed a left hook to the head of de Jesus which knocked her out.
+Reile landed a left hook to the head of de Jesus, which knocked her out.
 On April 21, 2006, Reile faced national amateur champion Nora Reyes of Chicago in Reyes' home state of Illinois.
 Reile won by majority decision.

-Reile then faced Lakeysha "The Total Package" Williams on June 29, 2006 in Miami, Florida.
-Williams had gone the distance against world class boxers such as Elena Reid, Ada Velez, Jeri Sitzes, and Kelsey Jeffries prior to her bout against Reile.
+Reile then faced Lakeysha "The Total Package" Williams on June 29, 2006, in Miami, Florida.
+Williams had gone the distance against world-class boxers such as Elena Reid, Ada Velez, Jeri Sitzes, and Kelsey Jeffries prior to her bout against Reile.
 Reile won by TKO when referee Jorge Alonso stepped in between the two boxers and waved off the fight just before the bell rang to end the round.
-The official time of stoppage was 2:59 of the third round.
+The official stoppage time was 2:59 in the third round.

 Reile won by a six-round unanimous decision against WIBA FedeLatina super bantamweight champion Delia Hoppe of the Dominican Republic on December 14, 2006, in Hallandale, Florida.
 Reile faced another opponent from the Dominican Republic in her next bout against Maribel Santana who had challenged for world titles three times before.
 Reile defeated Santana by a six-round unanimous decision on January 23, 2008.
 The fight took place in Reile's home city of Miami Beach, Florida.